Brindha-m/AgenticWeb_BindasCode/README.md

 ## Deployment & live demo

-Recommned to run in local.
+Recommended to run in local.

 | Option | Notes |
 |--------|-------|